Lysine and Taurine for CatsLast updated: September 7, 2018

 This L-Lysine amino acid is often used to help treat and prevent herpesvirus in cats.
 Rhinotracheitis, a herpesvirus, tends to attack the cornea of the eye and the upper respiratory system and can cause abortions in breeding queens.
 Once a cat has had herpes the cat will always be a carrier with flare-ups often occurring when the cat is stressed.
 Giving lysine can help manage these flare-ups and aid in treatment.

 The most common use for L-Lysine supplements is preventing herpes in kittens until we can get their immune protection up with a vaccine.
 It's also commonly used to treat upper respiratory infections in all cats.
 L-Lysine is thought to prevent the herpes virus from reproducing so the cat's immune system can clear the URI.
 It is also useful in herpes-positive queens to prevent abortion and the passage of the virus to kittens while nursing.

 Commercial diets have enough amino acids for cats to grow and be healthy but when there is added stress of fighting a respiratory infection or herpes, supplemental L-lysine will help you get a healthy cat or litter of kittens without respiratory issues.

 Lysine is available in different forms.
-Felo Lysine is a powder that can be sprinkled on the cat's food.
+Viralys comes as a gel or a powder that can be sprinkled on the cat's food.
 Meanwhile, Enisyl-F is an oral paste that has a cat-friendly taste.
 The paste can be placed on food or you can put it directly onto your cat's nose or paw so they can easily lick it off.